-Most gardeners get these as a starter and then propagate the plant.
+Most gardeners get these as a starter and then propagate citronella plant.
 They are not the type that is grown from seed.
 These plants are generally propagated from stem cuttings.
 Here is a step-to-step guide on how to grow citronella plant from cutting and on how it’s done.

 Step-1: procuring cuttings

-In order to propagate the, you will require a cutting from the parent plant.
+In order to propagate citronella plant, you will require a cutting from the parent plant.
 To get a cutting you first need to sterilize your scissors or pruners.
 You also need to make sure that the scissors are sharp.
 Blunt instruments will damage the parent plant.
 You are looking to make a cut as clean as possible.

 The reason you require two nodes is cos you will need to have one node under the surface of the soil or water while planting it.
 The other will remain above the ground it is from here that new leaves and shoots will emerge from.